39 Fun Things to Do In Leavenworth (Complete Guide!)

 Follow Commercial Street down a steep hill to find Waterfront Park.
 At the bottom of the hill on the left you will see the park entrance tucked away.
 Even though the park is located near town, it feels like a world away as you are completely immersed in nature.
 There is a 3-mile trail loop that follows the river.
 There are plenty of beachy river inlets, so bring a blanket, a picnic, and a good book

 Right in the center of town is a Front Street Park, which is often utilized for festivals.
-There is a gazebo and a Maibaum (May Pole), and plenty of city events take place here all year long.
+You can’t miss the gazebo and the Maibaum (May Pole).
+I really consider this the heart of the city!
+There are plenty of city events take place here all year long.
 During the summer, you’ll find plenty of people enjoying ice cream or snacks while sitting in the grass.

 Enchantment Park provides plenty of opportunities to enjoy sports and recreation.
 There is a baseball field, soccer field, skate park, and a playground.
 It’s a great place to bring children to burn off some energy!